 Lives and works in Eastbourne.
 She has over twenty years experience working as an artist and in the community.
 She worked for fourteen years with Same Sky, Brighton as artist in residence, performer and project manager.
 Lyster also has considerable experience in leading celebratory events and carnival commissions across the [...]

 Jessica Wood specialises in public relations, journalism and publishing for the arts.
 She has a BA in US Studies (University of Essex) and an MA in Journalism Studies (University of Westminster).
 She worked for art and architecture magazines including Tate, the Art Magazine and Blueprint, before co-founding Artsinform Communications in [...]

-Joanna Jones’s practice over several decades has included a private studio practice as well as the lateral collaborative alternative structures she has founded with and for artists.
-Following a foundation year at Northwich College of Art, Jones continued her studies in London at the Byam Shaw School receiving her NDD [...]
+Joanna Jones’s practice over several decades has included her painting practice as well as the lateral collaborative structures she has founded with and for other artists.
+Following a foundation year at Northwich College of Art, Jones continued her studies in London at the Byam Shaw School receiving her NDD in [...]

 Lives and works in Lille.
 Johanne Huysman's practice is linked to myth and storytelling.
 The stories she tells express a relationship to the world and to art which is both poetic and vibrant.
 There is a delicacy surrounding her work which is often constructed from simple materials.
 Through photographic media, [...]

 ‘Responding to what is around me is key.
 Being open to new possibilities, new situations, new ways of developing ideas is vital and a means to exciting outcomes and an exciting life!

 John is Emeritus Professor of Design at Goldsmiths, University of London, where, after ten years as deputy Head of Fine Art, he wrote some innovative design degrees for what became the Design Department.
 He has published numerous articles and books and is soon to open a new Metadesign Research Centre [...]